jwinnfeild2517/cautious-umbrella/README.md

 ### Getting started

+1) Create an empty public repo on GitHub.
-1) https://nextjs.org/docs <-- use `create-next-app` to lay the foundation.
+2) https://nextjs.org/docs <-- use `create-next-app` to lay the foundation.
 Choose typescript or javascript, either is fine.
+3) Peruse the Open Brewery DB API

 ### Home Page